imdrasil/jennifer.cr/README.md

 $ DB_USER=user DB_PASSWORD=pass crystal spec
 ```

+#### Testing multiadapter support

+To run tests with multiple adapter involved you should create and migrate database with `PAIR=1` environment variable defined.
+For testing purpose `mysql` adapter will be created when `postgres` one is used as a main one and vice verse.
+Therefore both databases should be available to receive connections.

+Also `PAIR` variable should be defined when running tests.

 #### Integration tests

 Except unit tests there are also several *integration* tests.
-These tests checks possibility to compile and invoke jennifer functionality in some special edge cases (e.g. without defined models, migrations, etc.).
+These tests checks opportunity to compile and invoke Jennifer functionality in some special edge cases (e.g. without defined models, migrations, etc.).

 To run integration test just use standard spec runner: